 Wife Cheri, son Robert.
 (Swan archives)

-*I didn’t touch a firearm, didn’t want to be anywhere near one, until about 25 years after I left Vietnam and living in an isolated area.
+*I didn’t touch a firearm, didn’t want to be anywhere near one, until about 25 years after I left Vietnam, and was living in an isolated area.